JasonShen-SH/clip_compress/README.md

 Our approach is as follows:

 <img src="imgs/SRGAN_CLIP.png" width="700">

+**SRGAN and further interpolation** serve as the artifact correction process before the image going into CLIP encoder.

 We first attempted to perform direct inference on the CIFAR10 dataset using the pretrained SRGAN (Generator & Discriminator).